kemichai/rfmpy/docs/index.rst

 understanding of active tectonic and geodynamic processes.

-- Kalmár, D., Petrescu, L., Hetényi, G., Michailos, K., Süle, B., Neagoe, C., Bokelmann, G., and the AlpArray and PACASE Working Groups (In Preparation). *Mantle Transition Zone analysis using P-to-S receiver functions in the Alpine-Carpathian-Dinarides Region: impact of plumes and slabs.*
+- Kalmár, D., Petrescu, L., Hetényi, G., Michailos, K., Süle, B., Neagoe, C., Bokelmann, G., and the AlpArray and PACASE Working Groups (**Submitted to JGR - Solid Earth**). *Mantle Transition Zone analysis using P-to-S receiver functions in the Alpine-Carpathian-Dinarides Region: impact of plumes and slabs.*